seagle0128/grip-mode/README.md

          ("g" . grip-mode)))
 ```

-Run `M-x grip-mode` to preview the markdown file with the default browser.
+Run `M-x grip-mode` to preview the markdown and org file with the default browser.

 ## Customize